Introduction

 What makes this product stand out?

 - Optional Lock-in of Positive Performance: As this is a Fixed Income Annuity, you are naturally protected from market downturns.
 But you may have a high chance of missing out on some of the one-off index gains between the two earnings crediting points.
 This is where the Optional Lock-in features come in handy.
 Generally, Index gains are automatically locked in at the end of the strategy term, but this feature gives you an option to manually lock in index gains once per strategy term.
-It means you can lock in index gains when you feel that the index is peaked.
+It means you can lock in index gains when you feel that the index has peaked.

 - Broad Index Choices: The Allianz Core Income 7 Fixed Index Annuity offers annuitants the opportunity to participate in some of the broad and popular market indexes, such as the NASDAQ-100 Index, Russell 2000 Index, and the S&P 500 Index.
 Usually, fixed-indexed annuities offer a very limited choice of broad market and popular indexes, but Allianz offers three of the most popular indexes as a strategic choice.
 However, all of them are capped, which may be a deal-breaker for many.